 Founded in 1850, Hiram College has a rich tradition of excellence that not only prepares students for rewarding careers but for all of life.

 The cornerstone of the Hiram experience is distinctive opportunities students experience for the first time.
-We refer to these as First at Hiram.

 - The opportunity to lock in tuition costs for all four years – the Hiram Tuition Guarantee.

 - The opportunity to experience our 12-3 Hiram Plan that includes 12 weeks of regular classes and 3 weeks every semester of total immersion in a subject that interests you.

 - The opportunity to be part of unique study abroad trips such as learning about health care delivery in Africa.

 - The opportunity to pick and choose courses from our eight Centers of Distinction.

 - The opportunity to participate in real research for the first time.

 - The opportunity to receive individual instruction in small classes.